 Our restructuring charges are comprised primarily of costs related to property abandonment, including future lease commitments, net of any sublease income, and associated leasehold improvements; and employee termination costs related to headcount reductions.
 We recognize and measure restructuring liabilities initially at fair value when the liability is incurred.
-We incurred \$1.7 million of restructuring related costs, which are included in restructuring expenses in our consolidated statement of operations for the fiscal year ended November 30, 2016.
+We incurred \$22.2 million, \$1.7 million, and \$13.0 million of restructuring related costs, which are included in restructuring expenses in our consolidated statement of operations, for the fiscal years ended November 30, 2017, November 30, 2016, and November 30, 2015, respectively.